Glynis Barber: Theatre

 Her stage work has included Macbeth, Killing Time with Dennis Waterman, High Flyers with Hugh Grant, Make Me a Match and The Graduate.
 In 2011, Barber starred alongside Christopher Timothy and Denis Lill in Alan Ayckbourn's Seasons Greetings, playing Belinda.
 In 2013, she played Melissa Gardner in Love Letters at Dundee Repertory Theatre along with Michael Brandon.
 Barber played Carole King's mother, Genie Klein, in the West End production of Beautiful – The Carole King Musical from its opening at the Aldwych Theatre on 24 February 2015 until 28 November 2015.
+In August 2025, she was cast in the 2025/26 UK and Ireland tour of Agatha Christie's Death on the Nile as Salome Otterbourne.

 Film

 Her early film roles included the horror film Terror, and the football drama Yesterday's Hero starring Ian McShane.
 She appeared as Lady Caroline in Michael Winner's 1983 remake of The Wicked Lady, which starred Faye Dunaway.
 In 1989, she appeared as Elisabeth Jekyll in Edge of Sanity, and the 1997 film Déjà Vu alongside Vanessa Redgrave.
 She appeared as Anthea Davis in On the Nose in 2001 along with Dan Aykroyd and Robbie Coltrane.